Om-Aditya-Jain/Youtube-Clone/README.md

 # Youtube Clone
-This is a YouTube clone built using Reactjs, Tailwind CSS, and YouTube API by Rapid API
+This is a YouTube clone built using Reactjs, Tailwind CSS, and YouTube API by Rapid API.